Michael Jackson was a creative visionary and gifted performer who redefined what pop could—or should—sound like.

 By the time Thriller became a success, Jackson was used to being in the spotlight.
 Born in Gary, Indiana, he was the eighth child of Katherine and Joe Jackson, and the youngest member of the Jackson 5—just 11 when the group had their first hits in 1970.
 Buoyed by the sibling troupe's success, Jackson launched a solo career in 1971 that spawned the Motown-inspired hits "Got To Be There" and "Ben"—both of which highlighted his pure, child-like voice—and a funky cover of "Rockin' Robin."

 Off The Wall set the stage for Thriller, which spent 37 weeks atop the Billboard album chart.
-Jackson then followed up that LP with 1987's Bad, which reflected the decade's taut, funky production trends ("Man In The Mirror," "Bad") and kept pace with the inventive pop crafted by fellow superstars Prince and Madonna.
+Jackson then followed up that LP with 1987's Bad, which reflected the decade's taut, funky production trends ("Man In The Mirror," and "Bad") and kept pace with the inventive pop crafted by fellow superstars Prince and Madonna.
 Jackson also showed off a more personal, vulnerable side on the dynamite soft-glow ballad "I Just Can't Stop Loving You" and the angrier "Leave Me Alone," which alluded to the downside of his massive fame.

 The accompanying Bad world tour was yet another wild success, as was his 1988 autobiography, Moonwalk.
-1991's Dangerous LP would eventually also become a hit too, although it had an auspicious introduction: The video for lead single "Black Or White" caused an uproar due to footage of Jackson smashing in car windows and grabbing his crotch.
+1991's Dangerous LP would eventually also become a hit too, although it had an inauspicious introduction: the video for lead single "Black Or White" caused an uproar due to footage of Jackson smashing in car windows and grabbing his crotch.
 Still, Dangerous was a sleek, contemporary-sounding update of Jackson's music (see: the New Jack Swing influence on "Remember The Time" and "Jam") and featured the ambitious, heartfelt anthems "Heal The World" and "Will You Be There."

 As the '90s wore on, Jackson's reputation as an eccentric personality started to overshadow his music—especially after he faced serious accusations about his personal life.
-In 1993, a 13-year-old boy accused him of child abuse and later filed a civil lawsuit against him, which was later settled out of court, while in 2005 Jackson was acquitted of molesting a separate 13-year-old boy, after a lengthy trial.
+In 1993, a 13-year-old boy accused him of child abuse and later filed a civil lawsuit against him, which was later settled out of court, while in 2005 Jackson was acquitted of molesting a separate 13-year-old boy after a lengthy trial.
 In between, Jackson also had two high-profile marriages and divorces (including to Lisa Marie Presley) and fathered three children.

 Despite the tabloid frenzy around him, Jackson soldiered on with music, releasing 1995's HIStory: Past, Present and Future—Book I—a double album highlighted by the jagged hip-hop duet "Scream" with sister Janet Jackson and the gentler, comforting "You Are Not Alone."
 Yet this era too was marked with musical controversy, after he was accused of anti-Semitism for the derogatory slurs included in "They Don't Care About Us."
 Subsequent albums (including a 1997 remix compilation and 2001's Invincible) sold well, but came nowhere close to the heights Jackson reached during the '80s.